opencap/protocol/SubProtocols/AddressQuery.md

 _opencap._tcp.example.tld.
 86400 IN SRV 5 12 443 cap.example.tld.
 ```

+"cap.example.tld" describes where the host server's REST API is running.

 For more information on SRV records view: https://en.wikipedia.org/wiki/SRV_record#Record_format

 It is ideal for the SRV record to be secured using DNSSEC to mitigate against man-in-the-middle attacks, but not required.